calmm-js/partial.lenses/README.md

 restriction of traversals that target a single element.
 Isomorphisms are a restriction of lenses with an inverse.

+In addition to basic optics, this library also supports more general [transforms](#transforms).
+Transforms allow operations, such as modifying a single focus multiple times or even in a loop, that are not possible with basic optics.
+However, transforms are considerably harder to reason about.

 Some optics libraries provide many more abstractions, such as "optionals", "prisms" and "folds", to name a few, forming a DAG.
 Aside from being conceptually important, many of those abstractions are not only useful but required in a statically typed setting where data structures have precise constraints on their shapes, so to speak, and operations on data structures must respect those constraints at *all* times.
+In partial lenses, however, the idea is to manage without explicitly providing such abstractions.

 In a dynamically typed language like JavaScript, the shapes of run-time objects are naturally *malleable*.
 Nothing immediately breaks if a new object is